-Unplug the Earscan power cord from the back of the tympanometer.
-Disconnect the computer cable from the back of the unit.
-Unplug the air line and then the probe from the side of the tympanometer.
+Disconnect the Titan from the USB cable at the lower end of the handheld unit.
 Inspect and clean the probe as necessary, as described in Section 2.8.4.2.
-Pack the Earscan, power cord, and probe into the packing box.
-Do not coil the probe cord too tightly or the air line may be damaged!
-Label the Earscan box with a note stating "Used at Stand ###" to facilitate setup at the next stand.
+Pack the Titan extension cable, wall charger, and calibration cavity into the special zippered carrying case.
+Do not coil the extension cable too tightly or the air line may be damaged!
+Be sure to put the desiccant pack in the case near the handheld unit.
+Label the case with a note stating "Used at Stand ###" to facilitate setup at the next stand.